Please introduce yourself.

 I love them all, but I think my current favourite is Better Together: how the animals we love can inspire our creativity and transform our shared lives.

-13. Do you have any suggestions to help me become a better writer?
+Do you have any suggestions to help me become a better writer?
+If so, what are they?

 Watch ’Sister Act 2: Back in the Habit’ with Whoopi Goldberg and Lauryn Hill.
 There’s a scene in which Whoopi urges Lauryn’s character to read Rainer Maria Rilke's Letters to a Young Poet.

 Whoopi describes how a young poet writes to Rilke, saying "I wanna be a writer; please read my stuff.”
 Rilke replies, “Don’t ask me about being a writer.
 If, when you wake up in the morning, you can think of nothing but writing, then you’re a writer.”
 Whoopi goes on, "I’m gonna say the same thing to you.
 If you wake up in the morning and you can’t think of anything but singing, then you suppos'd to be a singer, girl.”
+(I went back and watched the movie one more time, both to get the dialogue exactly right, and because the music is so good!!)

 That’s the first thing: keep writing!
 Good, bad, or meh — write!
 You can edit it, or rewrite it completely, later.
 If you have something you really want to say, then write it down.
 Keep a notebook handy for whenever inspiration strikes and you’re away from your computer.
 If you’re a smartphone junkie, then leave yourself a note or a voice memo on your phone.
+It never ceases to amaze me now often I get a great idea in the shower or the car or wherever, only for it to evaporate before I get it written down.
+I think to myself, "Oh, I’ll remember that!” but then it’s gone, kinda like waking up from a vivid dream which quickly fades once your ordinary awareness takes back over.

 The second thing is to believe in yourself and your uniqueness as a person and as a writer.
-There has never been, and there never will be, another you.
+There never has been, and there never will be, another you.
 Ignore everyone else — what they’re doing and how they’re doing it — and dare to go your own way.

-‪"Don't reinvent the wheel.”
+"Don't reinvent the wheel.”
 How many times have we all heard that?!
 But one of those times, I got to thinking...
 The people who invented and developed the hovercraft, the helicopter, the airplane, the caterpillar drive...
-Well, they didn't reinvent the wheel; they reimagined locomotion.‬
+Well, they didn't reinvent the wheel; they reimagined locomotion.

-‪And so I began to think: what is it that I want to reimagine?‬
+And so I began to think: what is it that I want to reimagine?

 What is it that you want to reimagine?
 Do that.